What’s New ?

 • 7 Minutes Read

-Balanced Parentheses play a crucial role while dealing with any programming language and hence, most of the technical interview jumps to check the understanding of the candidate for the same.
-Checking the valid parentheses in an expression is one of the commonly asked interview questions during technical interviews.
-To help you get the job in your dream company, let us discuss solutions to this problem with different approaches and examples.
-But before that, let us understand the valid parentheses problem below.
+Valid Parentheses (or Balanced Parentheses) play a crucial role while dealing with any programming language and hence, a programmer must understand it completely.
+Checking the valid parentheses in an expression is one of the commonly asked questions during technical interviews.
+So, to help you get the job in your dream company, let us discuss solutions using different approaches in Python.

 What is the Valid Parentheses Problem?

-Given a string s containing just the characters '(', ')', '{', '}', '[', and ']', determine if the input string is valid or not.
+Here is the problem statement: Given a string s containing just the characters '(', ')', '{', '}', '[', and ']', determine if the input string is valid or not.

 Note that an input string is valid if:

-1. Open brackets must be closed by the same type of brackets
+• Open brackets must be closed by the same type of brackets

-2. Open brackets must be closed in the correct order
+• Open brackets must be closed in the correct order

 Now that you understand the problem statement correctly let us jump to understanding the solution of the problem in detail below.